- Publications and resources

 - a bundle of subject-parts for pilots converting a foreign licence to an Australian licence.

 Candidates commencing a ‘bundle’ of subject-parts on or after 1st September 2014 should plan their studies and exams so that all subject-parts are completed within two years of their first pass.
-If at the end of two years, a candidate has not passed all subjects within their bundle, then the status of individual subject-parts will change to EXPIRED on the second anniversary of the pass date and must be passed again.
+If at the end of two years, a candidate has not passed all subjects within their bundle, then the status of individual subject passes will progressively change to expired on the second anniversary of the pass date of that subject and must be passed again.

 Once a full theory credit has been awarded for a completed ‘bundle’ of subject-parts completed within a window, then that credit is perpetual.
 Candidates should take particular care checking the dates of exams when applying for a licence or rating to ensure that all subject-parts required have been passed within one ‘window’ which is:

 - 3 years for those who passed one or more of their CPL or ATPL exams prior to the introduction of Part 61 and have now completed their ‘bundle’; and

 - 2 years for those who passed their first CPL or ATPL exam after the introduction of Part 61.